-The difference is the way we manage emotions and how we feel in the result.
+The difference is in how we manage emotions and how we feel in the end.

 But how to recognize this difference?
-Is emotional suppression an effective self-regulative strategy?
-What are the coping mechanisms we can learn to use emotions to our advantage and be happy?
-Find out these and more in this article.
+Is emotional suppression an effective self-regulating strategy?
+Find out the answers, and more, below.

-Emotions are present in every aspect of our lives, and they are very important.
+Emotions are present in every aspect of our lives, and they’re very important for our well-being.
 Why?

-- Whether we’re happy or sad, angry or content, emotions are the biological feedback, responses to what’s happening in the world.
+- Whether we’re happy or sad, angry or content, emotions are biological feedback, responses to what’s happening in the world

-- They provide cues on how we should act and behave in life, and what’s next.
+- They provide cues as to how we should act and behave in life

-- They give information about what the events, things, or phenomena mean for us, how they can impact us and what may bring to our lives.
+- They give information about what events, things, or phenomena mean to us and what they may bring to our lives

-Being able to understand emotions and then use this information to guide us toward the life we want is one of the most important skills we can develop.
+Being able to understand emotions and use this information to guide us toward the life we want is one of the most important mental health skills we can develop.

 Emotional control or emotional regulation is the ability to manage emotions.
-It is a set of tools we use to consciously or unconsciously choose:
+It’s a set of tools we use to consciously or unconsciously choose:

 - When to experience emotions